tigransloyan/pedrokroger.net/source/_posts/2010-09-01-sicp-in-python-1-1-the-elements-of-programming.markdown

 If _b_ is greater than 0, the conditional expression will return the _+_ (addition) function, otherwise it'll return the - (subtraction) function.
-In Scheme + and - are functions, just like _sqrt. _Let's suppose that _b_ is greater than 0 and the conditional expression will return +.
+In Scheme + and - are functions, just like `sqrt`.
+Let's suppose that _b_ is greater than 0 and the conditional expression will return +.
 We substitute + for the conditional expression: